 This year I’m remedying the situation with some fun crafts that are perfect for the Fourth of July.
 And this candy dish idea happens to be perfect for (older) kids as well – it uses Sparkle Mod Podge which is so awesome when you see it in person.

 Besides that, the supplies are minimal . . . but the fun is not.
+You can get a lot of these supplies from the Dollar Tree!
 Here’s how I made this 4th of July candy dish.

 Gather These Supplies

 - Star shaped dish (got mine from Dollar Tree)